codingconcepts/datagen/README.md

 ##### each

-Works in a simliar way to `row` but references _sequential_ rows from a previous block's returned values, allowing all of a previous block's rows to have associated rows in a related table, provided the product of `--REPEAT` and `.times_*` is the same as the previous block's.
+Works in a simliar way to `row` but references _sequential_ rows from a previous block's returned values, allowing all of a previous block's rows to have associated rows in a related table, provided the product of `--REPEAT` and `ntimes` is the same as the previous block's.

 ```
 '{{each "owner" "id" $i "pet"}}',